conan-io/docs/integrations/deployment.rst

 As a result, if the application was compiled on a machine with a newer kernel and build system used to auto-detect available system calls, it may fail to execute properly on machines with older kernels.

+The solution is to either use a build machine with lowest supported kernel, or model supported operation system (just like in case of ``glibc``).
+Check out sections :ref:`add_new_settings` and :ref:`add_new_sub_settings` to get a piece of information on how to model distribution in conan settings.